Links and Notes for May 27th, 2022

 “In general, we need to be really careful when setting fixed widths and heights.

-“In the example above, setting width: 15rem will, in many cases, break mobile layouts, since it may produce a value too large for its container when the user cranks up their default font size!
+will, in many cases, break mobile layouts, since it may produce a value too large for its container when the user cranks up their default font size!“We can often mitigate this by clamping it to a maximum of 100%.

-“Similarly, when it comes to heights, we often want to use min-height instead of height.
+.
 This allows the container to grow as tall as it needs, in order to contain its children.
 This becomes important when a user scales up their font size, since the text will wind up wrapping onto more lines.”

 Structuring, designing and publishing your API documentation (GOV.UK)

 “The Technical Documentation Template allows you to publish documentation with a GOV.UK theme.
 It uses a static site generator called Middleman.
 The content can be written in HTML or Markdown and is stored as code, which allows it to be kept in version control systems such as Git.
-This industry approach in treating documentation as code is often referred to as ‘docs-as-code’
+This industry approach in treating documentation as code is often referred to as ‘docs-as-code’”

 “You should regularly test active API documentation, especially if you introduce any changes that affect how a user would consume the documentation or use your API.
 For example, you can ask them to complete common scenarios with your API and see if the instructions you have provided in the documentation help them to complete a task.
 By observing your users following your documented instructions, you can see whether your documentation is incomplete, unclear, or helping users effectively.”